flyingmachine/brave-clojure-web/content/6-do-things.md

 functions that operate on it.
 We'll handle this pedagogical chicken-and-egg problem by briefly introducing the most common Clojure data structures.
 Then, we'll dive deep into functions.
-Finally, we'll bring the two together to thoroughly explore the ways in which we can manipulate data with functions in order to hit hobbits with swords or whatever.
+Finally, we'll bring the two together to explore the ways in which we can manipulate data with functions in order to hit hobbits with swords or whatever.

+As you go through these examples, it's really important that you type them out and run them.
+Programming in a new language is a skill, and, just like yodeling or synchronized swimming, you have to practice it to learn it.

 One final note before we start: in Clojure, the core data structures aren't mutable.
 For example, we'll be looking at the vector data